mobilepadawan/Toastit-JS/README.md

 </head>
 ```

-The CSS file is the same for both JS librares.
+The CSS file is the same for both JS libraries.

 <hr>